SummerIsTooWarm/Cataclysm-TLG/doc/CONTRIBUTING.md

 ## Contributing via GitHub

-At this time, we are not accepting contributions from the general public.
+At this time, we are not accepting content contributions from the general public.
 If you would like to take on a specific project, please contact worm girl via discord or github.
+Bugfixes, typo fixes, and similar are generally welcome.

 Contributing to Cataclysm: The Last Generation is easy — simply [fork](https://github.com/Cataclysm-TLG/Cataclysm-TLG/fork) the repository here on GitHub, make your changes, and then send us a pull request.